Yajiit/Homework01/README.md

 The goal of this project was to increase my familiarity with each of HTML, CSS, and Git through a hands on approach.
 I've gained experience in structuring semantic HTML elements in a logical order, proper usage of alt tags, providing descriptive webpage titles, organizing/labeling a stylesheet, and pushing it all through Git.

+The details of the Challenge and its criteria are provided below.

 # 01 HTML, CSS, and Git: Code Refactor